Anthony Gaggi

-Anthony Frank Gaggi (born Antonino Frank Gaggi; August 7, 1925 - April 17, 1988), better known as Nino Gaggi, was an American mobster who was a caporegime in the Gambino crime family.
-Based in Canarsie, Gaggi was a criminal mentor to Roy DeMeo and a longtime partner of the infamous DeMeo crew.
+Anthony Frank Gaggi (born Antonino Frank Gaggi; August 7, 1925 - April 17, 1988), better known as Nino Gaggi, was an Italian American mobster who was a caporegime (captain) in the Gambino crime family of New York City.
+Based in Canarsie, Brooklyn, Gaggi was a criminal mentor to Roy DeMeo and a longtime partner of the infamous DeMeo crew, as well as the uncle of mob informant Dominick Montiglio.

-Biography
+Early life

-Gaggi was born to Angelo and Mary Gaggi, and was the youngest of three children.
-He had a sister, Marie, and a brother known as Roy.
-Angelo emigrated to the United States from Palermo, Sicily, Italy and ran a barbershop on the Lower East Side of Manhattan.
-Mary worked as a seamstress until Gaggi's birth.
+Nino Gaggi was born on August 7, 1925, in New York City to Angelo and Mary Gaggi, the youngest of three children.
+He had a sister, Marie, and a brother named Roy.
+Gaggi's father had emigrated to the United States from Palermo, Sicily, Italy, and operated a barbershop on the Lower East Side of Manhattan.
+His mother worked as a seamstress until Gaggi's birth.

 Gaggi dropped out of school during the eighth grade and followed his father into the barber business.
-He also earned extra gambling money by delivering flowers.
+He also earned extra money by delivering flowers.
 It was at this age that Gaggi learned the profitability of loan sharking to gamblers.

-When Gaggi was a young teenager, his family moved to New Jersey after purchasing a small farm.
-When Gaggi turned 17 in 1942, he attempted to join the United States Army, but was rejected due to myopia.
+When Gaggi was a teenager, his family moved to New Jersey after purchasing a small farm.
+When he turned seventeen in 1942, he attempted to join the United States Army, but was rejected due to myopia.
 In 1943, Gaggi's family left the farm and moved to the Bath Beach area of Brooklyn.
 Angelo resumed work as a barber while his mother and sister worked in a dress factory.
-Discharged from the Army due to injury, Roy sold peanut dispensers to bars.
+Later, Marie married Anthony Santamaria, a deliveryman and boxer.
+Discharged from the army due to injury, Roy sold peanut dispensers to bars.

+Criminal career

 After returning to New York, Gaggi decided to pursue criminal activities.
-His father's cousin was mobster Frank Scalise, a founding member of the Gambino crime family.
-Scalise helped Gaggi obtain a job at a truck dock, where he quickly became a supervisor.
-Scalise eventually allowed Gaggi to become a "ghost employee", someone who did not have to work.
-Gaggi could devote all his time to loan sharking in Brooklyn bars and pool halls.
-This "no show" job also allowed him to report legitimate, taxable income to the IRS and avoid prosecution for tax evasion.
+His father's cousin was mobster Frank Scalise, a founding member of the Gambino crime family, who helped Gaggi obtain a job at a truck dock where he quickly became a supervisor.
+Scalise eventually allowed Gaggi to become a "ghost employee", someone who did not have to work; Gaggi could devote all his time to loan sharking in Brooklyn bars and pool halls.
+This "no show" job also allowed him to report legitimate, taxable income to the Internal Revenue Service and avoid prosecution for tax evasion.